stas-prokopiev/basic_package_logger/README.rst

     LOGGER = logging.get_logger(__name__)

-Now you have perfectly set up logger for the new library or package
+Now you have perfectly set up logger for your library or package

 .. code-block:: python